ConradSulzer/elixir_poker_bot/README.md

 # Poker

 The first thing you will need to do is create a poker bot app, install it to your workspace and add it to a channel.
-Find out about Slack basic app setup [`here](https://api.slack.com/authentication/basics#installing).
-The poker bot will need the following permissions:
+Find out about Slack basic app setup [here](https://api.slack.com/authentication/basics#installing).
+The app might not use all of the following permissions, but it definitely uses some of them.
+So, you're gonna want to add these:

-channels:join
+`channels:join`
-chat:write
+`chat:write`
-chat:write.customize
+`chat:write.customize`
-commands
+`commands`
-incoming-webhook
+`incoming-webhook`
-reactions:write
+`reactions:write`
-users:read
+`users:read`

 ## Running The Bot